 “Time didn’t seem to be moving under those fluorescent tubes.
 It was a place in limbo, like the hour between twenty-four and twenty-five.”

-“I always adored the donut shop, like I’d always loved the ’17 Reasons Why’ sign,” Baldwin said referring to the inscrutable message that stood on top of Thrift Town at 17th street until 2001.
+“I always adored the donut shop, like I’d always loved the '17 Reasons Why' sign,” Baldwin said referring to the inscrutable message that stood on top of the building housing Thrift Town at 17th Street until 2001.
 “It was old school, something from Mission history.”

 “I was mesmerized by the sign,” says Lance Hahn, guitarist and songwriter for the longtime Mission pop punk band, J Church.

 After 12 years living in the Mission, Hahn has relocated to Austin and now leads a new lineup of the band, but Hunt’s is still a part of his life.